Glossary Unit Economics

 Why Unit Economics is Important

-Assessing business efficacy, profitability, and overall health is often complicated.
-Unit economics is essential for numerous reasons, primarily regarding business strategy, budgeting, and customer acquisition.
+Assessing business effectiveness, profitability, and overall health can be complicated.
+Unit economics is essential for several reasons, particularly for business strategy, budgeting, and customer acquisition.

 • Shows current business success on a per-customer or unit basis.
 When communicating with investors, stakeholders, or board members, unit economics metrics illustrate the success of a business on both an individual and collective level (with fewer, more definitive numbers).